Wednesday, December 18, 2013

 Janice: I have always loved working with my hands and I have owned my own successful business since 1983 as a building contractor, mostly doing historical and residential renovations.

-Monika: What are the current issues on the transgender advocacy agenda?
+Monika: What do you see as the most pressing issues on the transgender advocacy agenda today?

 Janice: Right now I feel the most important piece of political legislation concerning the transgender community is the federal Employment Non-Discrimination Act [ENDA].
 It would give transgender people the right to work and earn a living like any other American without the fear of harassment, bigotry, and discrimination in the workplace.
 Transgender people have the same desires as anyone else: they want to own a home and a car and to be able to support themselves.
 To penalize a person because of their gender identity is just simply wrong.